Why I am Not a Hindu is a book every rationalist should have on his bookshelves. --The Modern Rationalist, Chennai, India.

 Inspired by Bertrand Russell's "Why I Am Not a Christian", which the author, Dr. Ramendra admired, and M. K. Gandhi's "Why I Am a Hindu", with which he disagreed; the author explains why he is not a Hindu by conviction, though he is a Hindu by birth.

 "Why I Am Not a Hindu" was first published in print edition in 1993 (second edition 1995).
 It has been translated into Hindi, Oriya and Malayalam.
 This is the third revised edition of the book.

 Binding: Paperback (Perfect Binding)

 Availability: In Stock (Print on Demand)

-The book of art (Part II) by Shubhankar Paul
+The barrier of Black by Shubhankar Paul

 Thinking curves by Anwar Wali Gutti